Property FW, differentiable structures, and smoothability of singular actions: Introduction

-\begin{rem} Corollary \ref{c-T} cannot be strengthened to obtain that every subgroup of $\pa$ with property $\fw$ is finite.
+\begin{rem} Corollary \ref{c-T} cannot be strengthened to obtain that every countable subgroup of $\pa$ with property $\fw$ is finite.
 For example the group $\PSL(2,\mathbb Z[\sqrt{2}])$ acts on the circle by M\"obius transformations.
-This group has property $\fw$, as proved by Cornulier relying on work of Haglund and Carter--Keller \cite[Ex.~6.A.8]{Cor-FWsurvey}. \end{rem} \begin{rem} There exist finitely generated subgroups of the group $\mathsf{PDiff}^\infty(\T)$ that are not smoothable, and even not isomorphic to groups of $C^1$-diffeomorphisms \cite{BLT, LodhaSimple}. \end{rem} \begin{rem} If we allow an uncountable closed set of singularities (of empty interior), then \emph{every} group of circle homeomorphisms acting minimally is isomorphic to a group of singular diffeomorphisms.
+This group has property $\fw$, as proved by Cornulier relying on work of Haglund and Carter--Keller \cite[Example 6.A.8]{Cor-FWsurvey}. \end{rem} \begin{rem} If we allow an uncountable closed set of singularities (of empty interior), then \emph{every} countable group of circle homeomorphisms acting minimally is isomorphic to a group of singular diffeomorphisms.
 Blowing up an orbit, it is possible to obtain any desired level of regularity on the complement of a Cantor set. \end{rem}

 Let us now discuss an application in higher dimension.
-A leading conjecture in Zimmer's program states that a lattice in a higher rank simple Lie group has only (virtually) trivial actions on closed manifolds of dimension $<d$, where $d$ is an explicit constant depending on the ambient Lie group (bounded below by its real rank).
-The conjecture has been (partially) solved recently with the breakthrough work of Brown, Fisher and Hurtado \cite{BFH,BFH2,DZ}.
+Theorem \ref{t-main} can be applied to lattices in higher rank simple Lie groups, which are the primary source of examples of Kazhdan groups.
+The study of the rigidity properties of actions of such groups on compact manifolds was proposed by Zimmer \cite{Zim-program} as a ``non-linear'' generalisation of the classical rigidity results of Mostow and Margulis, and is a well-developed topic.
+Most results and methods that have been developed in this setting apply to actions by diffeomorphisms (with some required degree of regularity).
+A central conjecture in Zimmer's program states that a lattice in a higher rank simple Lie group has only (virtually) trivial actions on closed manifolds of dimension $<d$, where $d$ is an explicit constant depending on the ambient Lie group (bounded below by its real rank).
+The conjecture has been (partially) solved recently with the breakthrough work of Brown, Fisher and Hurtado \cite{BFH,BFH2,DZ} for a class of actions by $C^2$-diffeomorphisms.

-It is a well-known open problem whether Zimmer's conjecture holds for all action by homeomorphisms.
-In combination with the aforementioned results of Brown--Fisher--Hurtado \cite{BFH,BFH2}, Theorem~\ref{t-countable} yields the following.
+The case of actions by homeomorphisms that are not regular is considerably less understood, and the techniques employed come mostly from algebraic topology rather than from dynamical systems, see the survey \cite{Weinberger}.
+In particular, it remains a well-known open problem whether Zimmer's conjecture holds for all action by homeomorphisms.
+In combination with the aforementioned results of Brown, Fisher and Hurtado \cite{BFH,BFH2}, Theorem~\ref{t-countable} yields the following for countably singular actions.

 \begin{cor} Let $M^d$ be a closed manifold of dimension $d$.
 Let $G$ be a connected Lie group, whose Lie algebra is simple and with finite centre.
 Assume that the real rank of $G$ is $r>d$ and let $\Gamma\subset G$ be a cocompact lattice, or $\Gamma=\mathsf{SL}(r+1,\Z)$.
 For any morphism $\rho:\Gamma\to \Omega\mathsf{Diff}^2(M)$, the action of $\rho(\Gamma)$ on $M$ has a finite orbit. \end{cor} Using a more general version of Theorem \ref{t-countable} (namely Theorem \ref{t-main}), we also establish an analogous statement in the case of actions preserving a volume form, see Corollary \ref{c-Zimmer-vol}.